mahaswap/PB_Assignment/README.txt

 They are abstraction of unique local backbone structures present in proteins.
 Each of the 16 protein blocks is defined by a vector of 8 dihedral angles associated with five consecutive residues and represented by an alphabet character from a to p.

 The scripts provided here convert a given PDB format protein structure file into 1D sequence of PBs .This reduced representation of structure is useful in structure analysis & comparison of proteins.
+These scripts provide amino acid and PB sequence of the given protein structure PDB file along with its dihedral angles as output.

 ########################################################################################################